-The CUSC panel recently reviewed code modifications which would significantly reduce the triad avoidance payments available to distributed generation.
+The CUSC panel recently reviewed code modifications which would significantly reduce the triad avoidance payments available to small-scale distributed generators.

 As one of the biggest winners so far of capacity market contracts for distributed generation, UK Power Reserve stands to take a big hit if the changes go through, leading some industry sources to suggest he has a vested interest in trying to overturn the current panel structure.

 Emrich however, insists that his company struggled to be heard in working groups to discuss triad payment modifications.

 A spokesman for Ofgem responded that distributed generators were “active participants” in the discussions concerning triad avoidance payments and “put forward a number of the modification proposals that are available to us for decision”.

 He added: “CUSC panel members operate in an independent capacity and do not represent the commercial interests of the companies and organisations for whom they work.
 The members are elected as part of an open process by signatories to the code and Ofgem attends as an observer.